United States in the Vietnam War

-United States involvement in the Vietnam War began shortly after the end of World War II in Asia, first in an extremely limited capacity and escalating over a period of 20 years.
-The U.S. military presence peaked in April 1969, with 543,000 American combat troops stationed in Vietnam.
-By the conclusion of the United States's involvement in 1973, over 3.1 million Americans had been stationed in Vietnam.
+The involvement of the United States in the Vietnam War began in the 1950s and greatly escalated in 1965 until its withdrawal in 1973.
+The U.S. military presence in Vietnam peaked in April 1969, with 543,000 military personnel stationed in the country.
+By the end of the U.S. involvement, more than 3.1 million Americans had been stationed in Vietnam, and 58,279 had been killed.